 Where there is no "risk sharing" (meaning the exiting employer is responsible for their final position in the Fund), any deficit will be recovered from the exiting employer if possible (and the guarantor otherwise) via the payment of a termination deficit.
 In the case of a surplus, the Fund will pay the exit credit to the exiting employer once the risk sharing position has been determined.

-Otherwise, any deficit or surplus would be subsumed by the guarantor and taken into account at the following valuation.
+Otherwise, the default position is that any deficit or surplus would be subsumed by the guarantor and taken into account at the following valuation.